syedtihaamahmad/Student-Materials/07-implementation/assignments/README.md

 # Exercise Construction and Testing
 ## CS4320/7320 Software Engineering

+I wrote 10 tests in 'my_tests.py' 6 of them failed and 4 passed.

 [Setup your python virtual environment first.](./venv.md)

 For this assignment you will be tasked with testing the grading system.
 This system was designed to be a simple version